BenWheatley/SwiftMapper/README.md

 This is a macOS project, because it's been far too long since I last made something for the desktop.

+Currently only knows about `way`a and `node`s, not `relation`s.
+Random hue for each way, nodes rendered (optionally) as black rings filled solid white.

 # Berlin public transit

 ![Berlin public transit map](Berlin-public-transport-infrastructure.png?raw=true "Berlin public transit map")